How To Create Digital Signage Content And Increase Sales

 Seeing is shopping: What to display on digital signs

-So, for example, in a food court location, this advice suggests that advertisers ought to show graphics of delicious food or of people eating.
+So, for example, in a food court location, businesses should show graphics of delicious food or of people eating.
 Alternatively, a clothing retailer may wish to display images and video which shows their target market actively participating in clothes shopping.

-Roggeveen explains that increased emotional connection created by video content actually reduces price sensitivity in customers and enhances their consumption of more hedonic options .
+The increased emotional connection created by digital video signage actually reduces price sensitivity in customers and encourages them to spend more .

-It was also found that messages which present informative, price-promotional content are likely to increase sales, whereas using uninformative content with no pricing can actually decrease sales.
+Messages which present informative, price-promotional content are likely to increase sales, whereas using uninformative content can actually decrease sales.

-Avoid this by ensuring that content features informative value, as this element is crucial to convert viewers into buyers.
+Ensure that content is informative, as this element is crucial to convert viewers into buyers.

 Ensure that content is high quality, colourful, and brand-appropriate.
 Keep video under 15 seconds long or risk losing your customers' attention.